Elasticity (economics): Price elasticity of demand

 For goods with a high elasticity value, consumers will be more sensitive to price changes.
 For the average consumer, an increase in price of an inessential good with many available substitutes will often result in that consumer not purchasing the good at all, or purchasing one of the substitutes instead.

+Example: In the above graphical representation which shows an effect of prices on demand.
+If the price of the pizza is $20 at which the quantity demanded is 5, if there is an increase in price of pizza to $30 it will lead to decrease in quantity demanded to 3 which shows that small changes in the price of pizza lead to higher changes in quantity demanded.

-Price Elasticity of Supply
+Price elasticity of supply

-The Price Elasticity of Supply measures how the amount of a good that a supplier wishes to supply changes in response to a change in price.
+The price elasticity of supply measures how the amount of a good that a supplier wishes to supply changes in response to a change in price.
 In a manner analogous to the price elasticity of demand, it captures the extent of horizontal movement along the supply curve relative to the extent of vertical movement.
 If supply elasticity is zero, the supply of a good supplied is "totally inelastic", and the quantity supplied is fixed.
 It is calculated by dividing the percentage change in quantity supplied by the percentage change in price.

+The supply is said to be inelastic when the change in the prices leads to small changes in the quantity of supply.
+Whereas the elastic supply means the changes in prices causes higher changes in the quantity supplied.

-Income Elasticity of Demand
+Income elasticity of demand

-Income Elasticity of Demand is a measure used to show the responsiveness of the quantity demanded of a good or service to a change in the consumer income.
+Income elasticity of demand is a measure used to show the responsiveness of the quantity demanded of a good or service to a change in the consumer income.
 Mathematically, this is calculated by dividing the percentage change in the quantity demanded by the percentage change in income.
 Generally, a higher income will increase quantity demanded as consumers will be willing to spend more.

-Cross-Price Elasticity of Demand
+Cross-price elasticity of demand

-Cross Price Elasticity of Demand measures the sensitivity between the quantity demanded in one good when there is a change in price in another good.
-As a common elasticity, it follows a similar formula to Price Elasticity of Demand.
+Cross-price elasticity of demand (or cross elasticity of demand) measures the sensitivity between the quantity demanded in one good when there is a change in the price of another good.
+As a common elasticity, it follows a similar formula to price elasticity of demand.
 Thus, to calculate it the percentage change in the quantity of the first good is divided by the percentage change in price in the second good.
 The related goods that may be used to determine sensitivity can be complements or substitutes.
 Finding a high-cross price elasticity between the goods may indicate that they are more likely substitutes and may have similar characteristics.
 If cross-price elasticity is negative, the goods are likely to be complements.

 Real-world examples of cross-price elasticity: